itsrocketfuel/artists-eve/README.md

 This app is deployed on Netlify.
 Production build URL: https://magnificent-youtiao-76a272.netlify.app/

-There's a development branch for all development purposes. main branch is the production branch.
+There's a development branch for all development purposes.\
+main branch is the production branch.

-Any push to the main (production) branch is automatically deployed and built and served on Netlify on the given URL.
+Any push to the main (production) branch is automatically deployed, built and served on Netlify on the given URL.

 ## Architecture and Design choices